gvwilson/thirdbit/src/fiction/leaderboard/index.md

 Dee ee aye dee dead.
 I died yesterday,
 right on schedule.
-You can't offload jack shit onto the sim you're been talking to, so guess what?
+You're talking to a sim,
+and guess what?
+I can't own jack shit,
-It's all yours now."
+so it's all yours now."

 Thirty-one.
 Twenty-two.
 Fifteen.
 Eight.
+Three.
 One.
 One.
-One.
 I had climbed to the top of the leaderboard faster than anyone in history, and the gap between me and whoever was currently in second place was getting wider by the second.

-My AI didn't have a plan for this, and there was no way I could offload this much that quickly, not with everyone sending everything they had my way.
+My AI didn't have a plan for this.
+There was no way I could offload this much that quickly, not with everyone sending everything they had my way.

 "How does it feel,
 you miserable parasite?"
-An.ton's sim raged.
+An.ton's sim gloated.
 "How does it fucking feel?"